U.S. vs. Gabryele Watson

 USA v.
 Gabryele Watson

-The defendant, Gabryele Watson, has been charged with three counts.
+The defendant, Gabryele Watson, was charged with eight counts.

 As it relates to count one, beginning on or about May 26, 2023, and continuing through at least on or about August 30, 2023, in the Middle District of Tennessee and elsewhere, the defendant, GABRYELE WATSON, with the intent to kill, injure, harass, and intimidate another person, that is, Victim One, did use an electronic communication service, and an electronic communication system of interstate commerce, and a facility of interstate and foreign commerce, to engage in a course of conduct that caused, attempted to cause, and would be reasonably expected to cause, substantial emotional distress to Victim One.